denisidoro/xpt/README.md

 **xpt** can install software based on custom recipes.
 This allows you to add a custom behavior to a install script or to add a fallback in case no compatible package manager was found.

+Please refer to [the examples](https://github.com/denisidoro/xpt/tree/master/src/recipes) in order to help you write recipes.

 ### Using your own custom recipes

 In this case, you need to pass a `:`-separated list of separated directories which contain `.cheat` files: